vivekdhir77/AI-Car/README.md

                 - __init__(self,inputCount,outputCount, ind) : Initialising weights and biases to random values between [-1, 1] if the database is empty
                     - parameters: Takes no. of inputs, no. of outputs, (ind) layer index
                 <br>
-                - feedForward(self, givenInputs,level) : FeedForeward's layer by layer
+                - feedForward(self, givenInputs,level) : FeedForward's layer by layer
                     - parameters: Takes givenInputs (class: NN), level

 - `Car_object.py` - It has the car class with the follwing methods